huhwt/huhwt-wtlin/README.md

 You can help with the translation of this module.
 The po/mo system is used in the PHP part.
 The javascript functions have their own independent i18n implementation.
 Updated translations will be distributed with the next version of the module.

-All texts and messages are available in English, German and Dutch.
+All texts and messages are available in English, German, Dutch, Catalan and Spanish.

 <a name="support"></a>
 ## Support